MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/launch-hololens.md

 |![TileGrey](media/HL2-02.00-tile-gray.png "TileGrey")| ![Tile](media/HL2-02.01-tile.png "Tile")|
 |--|--|
-|On HoloLens 2, even if you have not downloaded Remote Assist, you'll see a dark grey app tile.
-Select it, and Remote Assist will begin downloading.
+|On HoloLens 2, even if you have not downloaded Dynamics 365 Remote Assist, you'll see a dark grey app tile.
+Select it, and Dynamics 365 Remote Assist will begin downloading.
 After it's done downloading, select the app to launch it.
-On HoloLens, if you have not downloaded Remote Assist, you'll need to download it from the Microsoft Store.|If you have downloaded Dynamics 365 Remote Assist, select the app to launch it.|
+On HoloLens, if you have not downloaded Dynamics 365 Remote Assist, you'll need to download it from the Microsoft Store.|If you have downloaded Dynamics 365 Remote Assist, select the app to launch it.|

 After you launch the app, you'll see a **3D app launcher** (also known as a **live cube**).
 Press play.